 In accordance with statutory guidance all Erasmus Darwin Academy Staff are fully aware of and are in compliance with the following guidance:

 - Keeping Children Safe in Education: statutory guidance for schools and colleagues (DfE)

-- The Procedures of Staffordshire Safeguarding Children Board,
+- The Procedures of the joint Stoke-on-Trent and Staffordshire Safeguarding Children Board,

 Erasmus Darwin Academy is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 All posts within the school will require enhanced DBS (Disclosure and Barring Service) clearance in addition to identification and qualification checks.